 If all else fails, you can always go back to the way things were before.

-An accepted practice was to ask people to subscribe to your email list to get updates and new emails from you.
+Accepted practice was to ask people to subscribe to your email list to get updates and new emails from you.
 This worked well in the beginning.
 However, as the market became saturated, people started using the lead magnet or freebie technique to attract readers to their email list.

 This is because you’re not adding them to your email list without their knowledge or consent.
 You’re asking them to join your newsletter, which is already the consent part straight away.
 Once they sign up, that means they consented, and therefore, you don’t need to worry about other requirements as far as GDPR is concerned anymore.

-is double opt-in necessary for complying with
+Is double opt-in necessary for complying with

-gdpr as bloggers?
+GDPR as bloggers?

 Many bloggers and online personalities have mixed feelings about double opt-ins.
 To make sure that everyone is on the same page, double opt-in is when someone opts into your email list or wants to get a freebie, you tell them to check their email.
 Then you go ahead and send an email, where you ask them to confirm their email by clicking on a link or button.